-One idea that is being discussed for WordPress 5.5 is an automatic rollback of broken updates.
+One idea that is being discussed is an automatic rollback of broken updates.
 This Github discussion has some useful ideas on how this can be done.
-If this improvement isn’t ready for release with version 5.5 in August, I suspect it will be available soon after.
+This improvement wasn’t ready for release with version 5.5 in August, but it will be available soon after.

 In the future, the WordPress team may also keep track of which updates are regularly successfully and which ones regularly fail.
 WordPress.org could collect anonymous data on each plugin and theme.
 Then there could be a flag raised for updates which are unreliable.

 Auto-updates have been working successfully with the WordPress core for seven years now.